|Return to 'Dallas': An Intimate Portrait|

 "How can I hate you?"
 Joanna asked.
 "You've sacrificed so much of your life so that me and the kids could have a good life.
 I love you for what you did."

-"But I lied to you," Drake said, tears flowing down his face.
+"But I lied to you," Brandon said, tears flowing down his face.

 "You're dying and you still have time to match make for me?"
-Drake asked shocked.
+Brandon asked shocked.
 She laughed softly while nodding.
 "Ok who is it?"
-Drake asked.
+Brandon asked.

 "You know him already," Joanna said.
-"It's Jordan," she said with a grin.
+"It's Chip," she said with a grin.

 "And you think something is going to happen?"
-Drake asked.
-'Jordan was a very attractive man,' Drake thought to himself.
+Brandon asked.
+'Chip was a very attractive man,' Brandon thought to himself.
 'But I'm not looking for a man right now.
 I'm desperately trying to hold onto my wife.'